chonho/incubator-singa/rnn2.md

 #### Functionality

-In the forward phase, this layer is in charge of executing the dot multiplication between its weight matrix and the data in its source layer (RnnlmWordInputLayer).
+In the forward phase, this layer is in charge of executing the dot multiplication between its weight matrix and the data in its source layer (i.e., RnnlmWordInputLayer).

     void RnnlmInnerproductLayer::ComputeFeature() {
         data = dot(src, weight);	//Dot multiplication operation }

-In the backward phase, this layer needs to first compute the gradient of its source layer, i.e., RnnlmWordInputLayer; Then it needs to compute the gradient of its weight matrix by aggregating computation results for each timestamp.
+In the backward phase, this layer needs to first compute the gradient of its source layer (i.e., RnnlmWordInputLayer).
+Then, it needs to compute the gradient of its weight matrix by aggregating computation results for each timestamp.
 The details can be seen as follows.

     void RnnlmInnerproductLayer::ComputeGradient() {
         for (int t = 0; t < windowsize_; t++) {